 The currency of Japan is the Japanese Yen, normally symbolized by ¥.
 Yen is derived from the Japanese word ‘’Yen’’ which means ‘’round object‘’ or ‘’circle’’.
-The code for the Japanese Yen is JPY.
+The currency code for the Japanese Yen is JPY.
 The Osaka Mint Bureau is responsible for the minting, control, and circulation of the Japanese currency.
-Japanese Yen is the most heavily traded currency in Asia and among the most traded currencies in the world’s forex markets.
+Japanese Yen is the most heavily traded currency in Asia and among the most traded currencies in the world’s foreign exchange markets.
 This is attributed to the currency’s relatively low interest rates compared to other currencies like the Australian dollar and the US dollar.

 History of the Japanese Yen